Create Excel and PDF documents from Plumsail Forms in Power Automate

 We have already designed a form for a stationery and office supplies request.
 Here is our result form:

-• information about the employee who makes the order – here we use mostly text boxes, for the department - a dropdown
+• details of the employee who makes the order – here we use mostly text boxes, and a dropdown for the department

 • the order content – we use a DataTable for adding multiple lines to the order